Manage

 3. Lack of Advancement/Development Opportunities

-People take jobs assuming that they’ll be able to learn, grow, and gain new skills and knowledge.
-Along with that comes the assumption of promotions and raises.
-While that may seem difficult for every employee in every position, think of it this way—wouldn’t you rather retain employees who have grown and gotten better at their jobs instead of replacing them and starting over?
+While that may seem difficult to achieve for every employee in every position, think of it this way—wouldn’t you rather retain employees who have grown and gotten better at their jobs than replace them and start over?

 4. Lack of Flexibility